espadrine/succinct-cybernetics/misc/network.md

   5),
 - 000 (reserved),
-- flags in 9 bits: NS, CWR, ECE, URG (read urgent pointer), ACK (acknowledge reception of data or SYN), PSH (push buffered data), RST (reset connection), SYN (synchronize sequence number, only used in the initial handshake), FIN (end of data, only used in the final handshake),
+- flags in 9 bits: NS, CWR, ECE, URG (read urgent pointer), ACK (acknowledge reception of data or SYN), PSH (push buffered data received to the application), RST (reset connection), SYN (synchronize sequence number, only used in the initial handshake), FIN (end of data, only used in the final handshake),
 - window size in 2 bytes, allowing flow and congestion control,
 - checksum in 2 bytes to check header and data corruption,
 - urgent pointer in 2 bytes pointing to a sequence number,